Treatment and prognosis of coma in children

 Airway — Establishing a secure airway and providing adequate ventilation may be lifesaving and also may limit neurologic injury.
 Establishing a secure airway in a patient with coma may be attained by repositioning the child to open the airway, but often requires intubation to ensure adequate ventilation and to prevent aspiration of secretions or gastric contents.
-(See "Emergent endotracheal intubation in children".)
+(See "Emergency endotracheal intubation in children".)
 Patients with GCS <8 (table 2) are usually unable to adequately protect their airway and should be intubated.
 If trauma is suspected, the cervical spine should be stabilized with a collar while securing the airway.
 Approaches to minimize the impact of intubation on potentially elevated intracranial pressure should be considered.
 (See "Elevated intracranial pressure (ICP) in children".)

 - Kennealy JA, McLennan JE, Loudon RG, McLaurin RL.
 Hyperventilation-induced cerebral hypoxia.
 Am Rev Respir Dis 1980; 122:407.

 - Skippen P, Seear M, Poskitt K, et al. Effect of hyperventilation on regional cerebral blood flow in head-injured children.
 Crit Care Med 1997; 25:1402.

 - Stubgen JP, Plum F. Coma.
 In: Textbook of Critical Care Medicine, 5th, Fink MP, Abraham E, Vincent JL, Kochanek PM.
 (Eds), Elsevier Saunders, Philadelphia 2005. p.295.